 Easy Homemade Spinach Artichoke Dip Recipe

 This baked Spinach Artichoke Dip is one of my family’s favorite hot appetizer dips, and it’s so easy to make!

-My dear friend Annmarie is famous for making a spinach artichoke dip for gatherings.
-I go back for a second helping every time she makes it, so of course I had to get her recipe.
+My dear friend Annmarie is famous for making spinach artichoke dip for gatherings.
+I go back for a second helping every time she makes it, so of course, I had to get her recipe.

 With this recipe I’m sharing today, I took all of my favorite elements of the best spinach artichoke dips I’ve tried (including Annmarie’s) and created the creamiest, cheesiest, perfectly melty party dip.
 It’s made with frozen spinach and canned artichoke hearts for ease.
 There’s a bit of mayonnaise and sour cream for extra creamy tang, plus the perfect mixture of cheeses for a fabulous combination of flavor and the ultimate level of cheesiness.

 Whether you’re looking for a game day appetizer or just a cheesy start to dinner, this easy spinach and artichoke dip is the answer!

 What Makes this Spinach Artichoke Dip So Good?